Student Basic Needs

 FCC Affordable Connectivity Program (ACP)

-Provides eligible households with a discount on broadband service and connected devices.
+The ACP provides eligible households with a discount on broadband service and connected devices.

 Transportation